furkangurel/Boostr/README.md

 ## Usage
 ### Defining Models
-Models in Elegant ORM (as in other ORMs) represent a single table to work with.
-To define a model, it's about the same with  CodeIgniter, but instead of extending `CI_Model`, the ORM model should extends `Boostr\Model` class.
+Models in Boostr represent a single table to work with.
+To define a model, it's about the same with  CodeIgniter, but instead of extending `CI_Model`, the  model should extends `Boostr\Model` class.

 *Example:* Model for table user, located in `models/user.php`